 Hunting in diverse areas adds great enjoyment to the whitetail pursuit.
-Often a hunter arrives, spends 4-7 days hunting, and then leaves.
-Although such a brief time doesn’t allow a complete assessment of local herd statistics such as buck-to-doe ratio, or age structure, you can evaluate the affect of predation quite easily by counting fawns.
+Often a hunter arrives, spends 4 to 7 days hunting, and then leaves.
+Although such a brief time doesn’t allow a complete assessment of local herd statistics such as buck-to-doe ratio, or age structure, you can evaluate the effect of predation quite easily by counting fawns.

 Does & Fawns

-I have hunted in South Dakota over the last 10 years and have seen the number of predators change dramatically.
-In the center of the state, I heard and saw very few coyotes early on.
+I have hunted in South Dakota during the past 10 years and have seen the number of predators change dramatically.
+In the center of the state, I heard and saw very few coyotes in the early years.
 More recently, I hear two or three packs howling each evening, a clear indication that the predator numbers have increased.
-One opening day, I spotted four coyotes during a normal day of deer hunting, whereas in previous years, I saw none.
+On opening day, I spotted four coyotes during a normal day of deer hunting, whereas in previous years, I saw none.

 If you are a game camera freak, more than likely you already have a slew of doe-with-fawn pics already.
 Before you erase them all, start keeping a running count tallying the number of does seen together.
 It will help you keep an eye on predation, and ultimately help you ascertain the number of fawns joining the adult herd this fall, or fawn recruitment.